pranshu041/Install-Fonts-Powershell/README.md

 Usage:
 - Delete the dummyFile.txt in the FontFiles folder
-- Add your fonts to the FontFiles folder in the script directory.
+- Copy & Paste your fonts to the FontFiles folder in the script directory.
 This script works for all types of fonts.
 - Run the script.
 - You can check log file for results in "C:\Windows\Logs\fontInstall.log"